David H. Leroy: Ada County Prosecuting Attorney

-Attorney General
+Attorney general

 At age 31, Leroy was elected Attorney General of Idaho in 1978, easily defeating Boise attorney Mike Wetherell for the open seat.
 At the time, he was the youngest attorney general in the nation.

-Lieutenant Governor
+Lieutenant governor

 He was elected lieutenant governor in 1982 and succeeded Phil Batt, who was the Republican nominee for governor that year.

 Gubernatorial

-Leroy was Republican nominee for governor in 1986, but narrowly lost in the general election to former Democratic Governor Cecil Andrus.
+Leroy was Republican nominee for governor in 1986, but narrowly lost in the general election to former Democratic governor Cecil Andrus.

-Nuclear Waste Negotiator
+Nuclear waste negotiator

 Leroy was appointed the first head of the Office of the United States Nuclear Waste Negotiator in 1990, which identified Native American tribes that could host spent nuclear fuel.
 In a 1991 speech to the National Congress of American Indians, Leroy stated the Native American's tradition of long-term culture made them especially suited for storing nuclear waste, including quotes from Chief Seattle.
 This led to sharp negative reactions from the audience, calling it Machiavellian and Orwellian.